dcellucci/rubyhu/README.md

 There are two commands right now.

-1. `rubyhu snap` will use every installed plugin to collect information about the current state of your machine.
-Use this to
+1. `rubyhu snap` will use every installed plugin it has to collect information about the current state of your machine.
-2. `rubyhu note [subject] [body]` takes two strings and creates a note in the `notes` directory with the name `[subject].txt`. *NB:* if you already have a note with that name, there will be a dialog asking if you want to overwrite.
-See the wishlist for more details.
+2. `rubyhu note [subject] [body]` takes two strings and creates a file in the `notes` directory with the name `[subject].txt` (*NB:* if you already have a note with that name, there will be a dialog asking if you want to overwrite.
+See the wishlist for more details.)

 ###How to add plugins